cdgmachado0/Interactive-Form/README.md

     inputs and labels where the function is called, depending on the result of the validation condition and its target element.

+5. The "toggleError" function also displays the proper error message depending on the reason why the mandatory input couldn't be validated.